 What makes us different

-If you are considering hiring an architect to design a new home or figure out a renovation we would like to help.
-Rather than being a sideline as it is in most architecture offices, the design of new houses and the renovation of older ones has been our principal business as Maine architects for over 30 years.
+If you are considering hiring an architect to design a new home we would like to help.
+Rather than being a sideline as it is in most architecture offices, the design of new houses and the renovation of older ones has been our principal business for about 40 years.

-We can organize the process for you, starting with which piece of land to buy, where to put your house on a property, or which of several older houses can best be renovated to become your home.
+We can organize the process for you, starting with advice about which piece of land to buy, where to put your house on a property.
 In designing your building we merge our design skills with knowledge that only you can have about what kind of a home will work for you.
 This results in a house that is a reflection of you, but will make sense in its environment and will retain its value.
 We always model the building in 3D and show you how it will really look with animated walk-throughs and renderings as well as the more traditional 2D drawings.
-When the design work is done we’ll help you find a contractor and figure out a construction contract and we’ll watch the building during construction to try and ensure that you get what you are expecting, and get it for what you are expecting to pay.

 I have been designing houses of all sizes since the late 1960’s but the house type I find most satisfying and challenging is the good small house.
 Here on the coast of Maine the demand has increased steadily for the little and efficient home that takes advantage of sun, site and design to reward people with modest housing needs.We have selected 20 designs that have grown out of my experience of giving clients a sense of place and light and fun.
 These house designs vary in size from 636 square feet to close to 2,000 square feet of heated floor area.
 Each was designed for a specific client with individual programs but can be modified to suit your specific needs.